Skip to Main Content

 Frequently asked questions

 • It depends.
 In general, your homeowners insurance policy will financially protect your septic tank and septic system against the same types of risks that the rest of your house is protected against.
-And, if you stay on top of regular maintenance and repairs, you may be able to avoid paying for costly septic tank repairs or replacement.
-However, some septic tank companies and private home warranty companies may offer warranties for service or maintenance of your septic system, which may provide another form of financial protection in case major repairs are necessary.
-However, these warranties might cost you more upfront to purchase.
+And, if you stay on top of regular maintenance and repairs, you may be able to avoid paying for costly septic tank repairs or replacements.
+However, some septic tank companies and private home warranty companies may offer warranties for service or maintenance of your septic system at an additional cost.
+This may provide another form of financial protection in case major repairs are necessary.

 • The cost of a septic system can vary, sometimes significantly, depending on the type of system and other factors.
 However, you’ll typically pay at least several thousand dollars for a new septic system.
-Some estimates put the cost of a new septic system at between $3,000-$9,000 for a 3-4 bedroom home, and newer technologies can land closer to $12,000-$18,000.
+Some estimates put the cost of a new septic system at between $3,000–$9,000 for a three- to four-bedroom home, and newer technologies can land closer to $12,000–$18,000.
 Installation costs tend to increase that amount even further.
+Environmentally friendly aerobic systems tend to cost more than traditional anaerobic systems.
+The difference in these two systems has to do with whether they use oxygen to break down waste.
+Aerobic systems require a smaller leach field and are a good choice for smaller properties but tend to cost more as they require a power source to run properly.

-• Flood insurance may cover damage done to your septic system, not necessarily flooding caused by your septic system.
+• Flood insurance may cover damage to your septic system but not necessarily flooding caused by your septic system.
 For example, if your home and yard are flooded, and your septic tank is damaged as a result of the flood, your flood insurance policy might help cover some of the septic repair costs.
-Flooding caused by your septic system, on the other hand, generally falls under sewer backup coverage, which is typically another separate endorsement, and does not include coverage to repair the septic system itself unless a covered peril was the cause of the backup.
+Flooding caused by your septic system, on the other hand, generally falls under sewer backup coverage, which is typically another separate endorsement and does not include coverage to repair the septic system itself — unless a covered peril was the cause of the backup.